DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2024-08-08-ordered-beta.md

 The VAS achieves the same fundamental purpose as the ordinal scale, but it allows respondents to click anywhere on the scale.
-Presumably, the idea is that this allows participants to make as finer-grade distinctions to better express their underlying psychological state.
+Presumably, the idea is that this allows participants to make finer-grade distinctions to better express their underlying psychological state.

 As it turns out, VASs *do* typically have better measurement properties than ordinal scales.
 However, they also tend to generate data that can